jjtonons-pixel/bitdxtube/README.md

 >
 >__What is BitDXTube?__
 >
 >BitDXTube is a way to get your videos to the people who matter to you.
-With VidLii you can:
+With BitDXTube you can:
 >- Show off your favorite videos to the world.
 >- Blog the videos you take with your digital camera or cell phone.
 >- Security and privately show videos to your friends and family around the world.